DelaporteRobin/BENTHAM/README.md

 # BENTHAM
-> Your personnal and automated Linkedin Scrapper
+> Your personnal and automated Linkedin Scrapper\n
 > So you don't have to scroll anymore :)